The road continues.

 Electron · TypeScript · SQLite

-Compile a life into a single self-contained HTML archive — built to be opened 250 years from the day it's sealed.
+A way to compile one person's life into a single self-contained HTML file — built to be opened 250 years from the day it's sealed.
 Timeline, photos, citations, all inlined.
+The kind of project that only makes sense if you take the long view.

 Open